Amrit199/weather-app-react-tailwind/README.md

 ## Introduction

-In this project, you can find out weather forcast of any cities and countries.
-GEO DB and OpenWeather APIs were implemented to navigate the location and weather's data.
-"Tailwind CSS" helps to style this project.
+This is a weather forecast app where you can find current weather details and weather forcast of any places.
+To get the city's details GeoDB from Rapid API was implemented and fetch with OpenWeather API to get the weather's data.
+Tailwind CSS use to styling and responsive layout.

 ### Start and Setup